 Being a Boglehead myself, my knee jerk reaction to the 7Twelve Portfolio is that it is somewhat antithetical to Jack Bogle’s proposition of the “majesty of the simplicity.”
 Obviously one could construct a much more complicated portfolio, but 12 different funds just seems unnecessarily complicated.
 In fairness, the portfolio is specifically overweighting classes like small-caps, mid-caps, and emerging markets relative to their market weights, so separate funds become necessary up to a point.

 I’m generally not a big fan of Commodities.
 They have largely fallen out of favor, as their long-term returns have been dismal, which we would expect.
 We want diversifiers to have positive expected returns.
 Commodities have had negative real returns over the past century.
 I explored potentially using the Utilities sector as an alternative diversifier here.

-The prescribed “Natural Resources” is something I’ve never actually encountered in a portfolio, which is why I put it in quotes.
+The prescribed “Natural Resources” is something I’ve never actually encountered in a lazy portfolio, which is why I put it in quotes.
 There are only several funds available – all with relatively high expense ratios – for this asset category.
 The heavy allocation to Commodities and Resources will likely just drag down returns over the long-term.
 Funds for these assets also have much higher fees.
 At the end of the day, though, these are just commodity producers (gold miners, etc.).
 These companies are more correlated with the stock market than with commodities themselves, which sort of defeats the intended purpose of their inclusion.
 In holding them, the investor is also taking on the business risks of these companies that may be unrelated to commodities.
 Lastly, commodity producers tend to sell commodity futures to hedge their price risk, which basically cancels out the precise hedge we’re looking for.

 Similarly, with 16.6% in U.S. and international bonds, I question the need for an additional 16.6% dedicated to cash and TIPS.
 These, too, while providing a mild inflation hedge, are going to drag down long-term total return.